Cheese Stuffed Meatballs, Ricotta or Mozzarella

 I find my own opinion spouting cheap, but I find my prayers rich.
 When I feel anxious or see serious matters in the world, I turn it over in my daily prayer group.

-I have a prayer call Monday through Friday at 8:30.
-You can contact me if you want to know more.
+I had a prayer call Monday through Friday at 8:30, which led to a series of miracles.
 I believe in intercession, which intervenes for others.
 Intercessors don’t judge; we pray God’s will.

 Turning to Pray and Comfort Food